Snickers Cheesecake Bars

 - 1/2 cup (89 grams) miniature chocolate chips

 - optional toppings: melted chocolate, caramel sauce

-- Preheat oven to 350 °F. Line a 9×9-inch baking pan with aluminum foil or parchment paper.
+- Preheat oven to 350 °F. Line a 9×9-inch baking pan with parchment paper.

 - Crush cookies in a food processor (or bag with a mallet).
 Mix with melted butter and stir until well combined.
 Pour crumbs into the prepared pan and press down to form an even layer.
 Bake for 10 minutes, then remove from oven and allow to cool slightly.

 - Decrease oven temperature to 325 °F. Add cream cheese and sugar to the food processor and process until well combined (or beat using an electric mixer).
 Add in the eggs, sour cream, and vanilla extract, and process (or beat) using pulses, until all ingredients are just combined.
 Scrape down the sides of the food processor bowl frequently to ensure all cream cheese is well-mixed.
 Fold in the chopped Snickers.

 - Pour the cheesecake batter onto the cookie crust.
 Top with the miniature chocolate chips and chopped peanuts.
 Bake for 35-40 minutes, or until an instant-read thermometer inserted into the center of the filling registers 180 °F. (Edges will be set, but the center will still be quite jiggly.)

 - Allow the cheesecake bars to sit at room temperature until cool, then transfer to the refrigerator.
 Refrigerate at least 3 hours, preferably overnight, before slicing into 16 bars and serving.

 Store any leftover Snickers Cheesecake Bars in an airtight container in the refrigerator for up to a week or freeze, wrapped in plastic wrap and stored in a ziptop freezer bag, for up to 3 months.